-Parameter Use to message Specify the message you want to send. username, groupname, or servername Specify the recipient of the message.
+Parameter Use to message Specify the message you want to send. username , groupname , or servername Specify the recipient of the message.
 Separate multiple names with a comma, a space, or and . /option Replace option with any available option.
-See "SEND Options" on page 333. /?
+See "SEND Options" /?
 View online help.
 All other parameters are ignored when /? is used.